gopasspw/gopass/docs/backends.md

 ### On Disk (ondisk)

 This is an experimental on disk K/V backend.
 It stores the encrypted data in the filesystem in a content adressable manner.
-Currently the metadata is NOT encrypted but that is planned to be added soon.
+It is fully encrypted, including metadata.
+Content can be encrypted using any of the supported encryption backend but it's only being tested with age.
+Metadata is always encrypted with age.

 This might become the default storage and RCS backend in gopass 2.x.

-**WARNING**: The metadata is currently not encrypted and the disk format is still experimental. **DO NOT USE** unless you want to help with the implementation.
+**WARNING**: The disk format is still experimental and will change. **DO NOT USE** unless you want to help with the implementation.

+This backend can be fully decrypted and parsed without gopass.
+The index is age encrypted serialized JSON.
+It maps the keys (secret names) to content addressable blobs on the filesystem.
+Those are usually encrypted with age.
+The age keyring itself is also age encrypted serialized JSON.

+TODO: Add commands to decrypt an ondisk/age store without gopass.

 ## RCS Backends (rcs)